 In a WSJ article published this week, Dane Holmes, top HR executive at Goldman, conceded, “We were contributing to an environment that pressured students to choose rather than to explore.”

 Due to increasing school pressure, and the lack of improved recruiting results that banks saw, the Wall Street giants obliged schools’ repeated requests to return the madness to the fall of junior year.
-So undergrads, breathe a sigh of relief and focus (at least for two years) on gaining the experience – academic, professional, and life – that will set you up for internship success your junior year.
+So undergrads, breathe a sigh of relief and focus (at least for two years) on gaining the experience – academic, professional, and life – that will set you up for financial consulting internship success your junior year.

 How This Affects Recruiting For Consulting

-By all accounts, this is welcome news across the spectrum for undergrads targeting consulting internships.
+By all accounts, this is welcome news across the spectrum for undergrads targeting financial consulting internships.
 Banks are consulting firms’ biggest competitors for talent (along with Silicon Valley), and with banks pushing timelines back, consulting firms have no reason to begin interviews in the spring of a student’s sophomore year.